SUPPORT & ADVOCACY

 The mission of the QSA is to promote trust and acceptance throughout our communities and to provide a safe, non-judgmental space as a support network for Gay, Lesbian, Bisexual, Transgender, Questioning, and Straight youth who share a common vision of social equality, strengthening community roots.
 This group uses a variety of approaches to discover our likes, dislikes, attraction, gender identity and a strong sense of self.
 The curriculum is appropriate for ages 14-22.
 For more information about this group, contact Jenny Jo @ 222-5902 ext.
 5 or firstname.lastname@example.org

-Community Support Group meets the third Thursday of each month 7:00 - 8:00 pm.
-This group is for survivors of domestic violence.
-The focus is on safety, coping strategies, and open supportive discussion.
+Emotional Abuse Support Group meets from 6:00 - 7:00 p.m every 1st and 3rd Thursday of each month.
+The focus is on safety, healthy coping strategies and supportive discussion.
 For more information contact Jenny Jo @ 222-5902 ext.
 5 or email@example.com.

 ASPEN operates a 24 hour emergency shelter and can accommodate up to 10 individuals at one time.
 The length of stay is up to 45 days, but we work with each client on an individual basis to help meet their needs and secure safe, affordable housing.
 We do not discriminate against sexual orientation or gender identity.
 We serve and support those who identify as lesbian, gay, bisexual, transgender and queer.